Growth of hexagonal BN crystals by traveling-solvent floating zone: Discussion

-In contrast, for the LPG geometry, the B feed rod is essential.
-For a sample grown in the LPG geometry with a $D$ = 6 mm h-BN feed and a FeCrB$_{0.2}$ flux (Fig. S1b), the initial region is largely flux-free h-BN (see microCT data in Fig. S2b), however the remainder of the growth is predominately flux.
-The cross-over likely occurred once the initial pre-saturation of B in the flux was recrystallized as h-BN, since little of the h-BN feed rod dissolved.
-In contrast, using a $D$ = 6 mm B crystal as the feed rod, under otherwise identical conditions, resulted in extended h-BN recrystalliztion (see Fig. S1f and Fig. S2f).
+For the LPG geometry, the B feed rod is essential.
+For sample \textbf{6} grown in the LPG geometry with a h-BN feed ($D_{L}$ = 6 mm) and a FeCrB$_{0.2}$ flux (Fig. S1b), the initial region is largely flux-free h-BN (see microCT data in Fig. S2b), however the remainder of the growth is predominately flux.
+The cross-over likely occurred once the initial presaturation of B in the flux was recrystallized as h-BN, since little of the h-BN feed rod dissolved.
+In contrast, using a $D_L$ = 6 mm B crystal as the feed rod, under otherwise identical conditions, resulted in extended h-BN recrystallization for sample \textbf{10} (see Fig. S1f and Fig. S2f).
 Regardless of growth geometry, the successful growth of h-BN crystals using a B feed rod indicates that, as in CBF-growth \cite{liu2018,li2020a}, sufficient N for the reaction can be supplied via the gas environment.
 An important implication of this result is that the isotope composition of crystals grown by this technique can be controlled.
 Isotope control, as has been reported previously \cite{yuan2019,giles2018,vuong2018}, has important consequences for properties optimization.

+We now summarize the currently optimized growth conditions.
+Here, optimization is parameterized by the amount of trapped flux as indicated by the microCT data and the crystal quality as measured by Raman and PL spectroscopies.
+The currently optimized configuration based on these parameters is growth with the TSFZ geometry using an Fe flux and polycrystalline h-BN rods with \textit{v}$_{growth}$ = 0.1 mm/h and $P$ = 5 – 7 bar ($P_{N2} = $ 4.5 – 6.3 bar, with the given gas flow rates).
+This configuration yielded large volumes of crystalline h-BN with minimal flux inclusions and high-quality indicated by the spectroscopic characterization.